Yude Henteleff

-Yehuda "Yude" M. Henteleff, QC, (born 1927) is a Canadian lawyer, human rights advocate and environmentalist.
+Yehuda "Yude" M. Henteleff, KC (June 7, 1927 – December 8, 2024) was a Canadian lawyer, human rights advocate and environmentalist.

+Life and career

-He is the son of Russian-born Nathan Henteleff and Rose Roseman, who ran a market garden on the Red River in Manitoba, now the site of Henteleff Park.
+Henteleff was born in Winnipeg, Manitoba on June 7, 1927, as the son of Russian-born Nathan Henteleff and Rose Roseman, who ran a market garden on the Red River in Manitoba, now the site of Henteleff Park.